yereverluvinunclebert/DockSettings-for-Steamydock/README.md

 o  CCRSlider.ocx

 This OCX will reside in the program folder.
-The program reference to this OCX is contained within the supplied resource file Panzer Earth Gauge.RES.
+The program reference to this OCX is contained within the supplied resource file dockSettings.RES.
 It is compiled into the binary.

 o In the VB6 IDE - project - references - browse - select the OLEEXP.tlb